h3abionet/h3agwas/README.md

 ### Uploading your data

+Uploading your data to Blob Storage is optional.
+You can read and write to local storage while using Azure batch computing, although Nextflow will still need a work directory in Blob Storage.

 The easiest way to get your data onto and off of Azure Blob Storage is generally to use the [AzCopy](https://docs.microsoft.com/en-us/azure/storage/common/storage-use-azcopy-v10) program.
 It can be downloaded as an executable file that does not require installation (although you may want to add its location to your `PATH` variable).

 You will need a [SAS (shared access signature) token](https://docs.microsoft.com/en-us/azure/storage/common/storage-sas-overview) to transfer data.
 This is a temporary code that grants you customizable permissions.
 Go to https://portal.azure.com/#home, select "Storage Accounts", and click on the storage account you want to use (e.g. `batchstore`).
 Then click "Containers".
 Click the name of the container you want to use (e.g. `container`).
 If there are any files there already, you will see them.
 (You can also upload and download from here, although I couldn't figure out how to make folders, which is why I recommend `azcopy`.)
 Then in the left pane click "Shared access signature".
 You'll see a dialogue that gives you options for customizing your SAS.
 Be sure to add "create" and "list" permissions.
 I did not need to add an IP address when I tried it.
 Click "Generate SAS token and URL".
 Copy the Blob SAS URL.